 Small Steps to Great Solutions

-VWB/VSF's primary partner in Ghana is SEND Ghana, a non-governmental development organization with an impressive track record improving rural livelihoods and nutrition in the the northern part of the country, SEND has particular expertise in addressing gender inequality.
-Working through SEND, VSB will recruit volunteers with a wide range of skills, including veterinary epidemiologists, animal nutrition trainers, curriculum development specialists who have created a range of programs to support extension workers in helping farmers improve livestock production, and veterinarians, including a poultry specialist.
-VWB/VSF has also supplied gender specialists who hae focused on the needs of women livestock producers.
+VWB/VSF's primary partner in Ghana is SEND Ghana, a non-governmental development organization with an impressive track record improving rural livelihoods and nutrition in the northern part of the country, SEND has particular expertise in addressing gender inequality.
+Working through SEND, VWB will recruit volunteers with a wide range of skills, including veterinary epidemiologists, animal nutrition trainers, curriculum development specialists who have created a range of programs to support extension workers in helping farmers improve livestock production, and veterinarians, including a poultry specialist.
+VWB/VSF has also supplied gender specialists who have focused on the needs of women livestock producers, and young volunteers -- usually vet students--have been lending their skills during the summer months.
 While VWB/VSF volunteers are called upon to provide professional services, in every instance their role is to build the capacity of farmers and local organizations through training and mentorship.